Sign up to our Newsletter

 1. The University of Virginia

-The University of Virginia doesn’t only have Virginia's leading law program, it is also the eighth-best law school in the country!
+The University of Virginia doesn’t only have Virginia's leading law program, it is also one of the top 10 schools in the country!
 Additionally, it impressively ranks fifth for constitutional law and tax law, sixth for international law, and seventh for commercial and criminal law.

 Founded in 1819, UVA is the second-oldest continuously operating law school in the country.
 It is well known for its challenging and stimulating environment and has a beautiful campus to foster better learning and growth, according to Thomas Jefferson– the founder of UVA Law.

-As one of the top ten law schools in the nation, it is no surprise that UVA is highly competitive.
-UVA only accepts 12.9% of the students that apply to its law school, holding this small percentage of students to high standards!
-The median GPA of accepted students is 3.94, and the median LSAT score is 171.
+As one of the top ten law schools in the nation, it is no surprise that UVA is highly competitive, with high LSAT score expectations.

-Luckily, the hard work and high costs required to attend this university pays off, as 94.3% of UVA law alumni secure employment in less than a year after graduating!
+Luckily, the hard work and high costs required to attend this university pay off, as almost all alumni pass the bar, and 94.3% of them secure employment in less than a year after graduating!

 2. George Mason University